fluxid/pyhaa/README.md

 1. Refactor python-code matchers - merge duplicated code, rethink how they should work
 1. Unit-test error handling
+1. Reorganize and clean up code in parser
+1. Reorganize and clean up lexer (and think of better names for code-related tokens)

 Copyright and licence
 ---------------------